Raymond van Barneveld: 2007 season: 5th World title

 In the 2007 Premier League Darts, he never fared as well as he did in 2006, losing to Taylor twice, Dennis Priestley and Lloyd in the group section.
-He finished second but lost an error-filled encounter 11–10 to Terry Jenkins in the semi-final.
+He finished second but lost an error-filled encounter 11–10 to Terry Jenkins in the semi-final, having come from 6–10 behind and missed five darts to reach the final.

 Van Barneveld made amends for his Premier League campaign by inflicting one of Taylor's heaviest defeats (11–4) in the quarter-final of the 2007 UK Open and went on to successfully defend his title beating Lloyd 11–4 in the semi-final and Van der Voort in the final 16–8.
 In doing this, Van Barneveld became the first person to successfully defend the UK Open crown.
 A month later, he continued his surge of major titles by beating Terry Jenkins 13 legs to 6 in the final of the 2007 Las Vegas Desert Classic.
 Van Barneveld's dream of winning the five major ranking PDC tournament titles in 2007 – the World Championship, UK Open, Las Vegas Desert Classic, World Matchplay and the World Grand Prix ended when he was defeated by Adrian Lewis 16 legs to 14 in the quarter-finals of the World Matchplay in Blackpool.

 His haul of titles in the PDC continued to grow since his switch.
 In addition to his five major titles (the World Championship, two UK Open Championships, the Vegas Desert Classic, and the Masters of Darts) – he has added eleven non-televised PDC Pro Tour titles (five UK Open Regionals and six Players Championships).